News & Blogs

 Template Drawbacks

-Bending to a template alone requires a more hands on approach to bending than if we had a full drawing.
-This is still very possible to do but it means we need to use the template in specific ways.
+Bending to a template requires a more hands-on approach than bending to a full technical drawing.
+This method is still highly effective but needs specific handling techniques.

 Bend to the Inside Edge

-- When bending to a template we will always bend to the inside edge of the template unless otherwise instructed.
-This leads to more consistent checking of completed parts.
+• When bending to a template, we always bend to the inside edge unless otherwise instructed.
+This ensures consistent checking and reliable accuracy.

 Work to a Smooth Curve